ais-climber/a-la-mode/README.md

 - **Numpy** >= 1.22.x  via  `python3 -m pip install numpy`
     - Older versions will probably do just fine.

-Once you have all of the dependencies installed, in the topmost directory run
+Once you have all of the dependencies installed, clone this repo and run (within this directory):
 ```
 python3 -m pip install -e .
 ```
-to install.
 If this is successful, you can now `import neuralsemantics.core.*` in your Python programs!